2020

 Coventry University

-Concerns summary The university failed to hold a face-to-face meeting or contact the guardian/parents of an under-18 overseas student before sending a critical email indicating course removal risk, revealing a lack of clear communication policy.
+Concerns summary (AI summary) The university failed to hold a face-to-face meeting or contact the guardian/parents of an under-18 overseas student before sending a critical email indicating course removal risk, revealing a lack of clear communication policy.

 Leslie Clewarth